Communities

 • In addition to the above mentioned read/write segments, variables can also end up allocated in a read-only data section, commonly called "rodata", which may be located either in RAM or ROM depending on system.
 And in some cases, read-only variables, numeric constants, strings etc end up allocated with the program itself, in the executable code which typically resides in a section called "text", which is always stored in ROM.

-Suggested about 4 years ago by sth‭
+Suggested over 4 years ago by sth‭